mahanneo/mahanmoi_skin/README.md

 ## Installation

-1. Download only [`loader.lua`](https://raw.githubusercontent.com/ragnarokcs/rgnMultitool/main/loader.lua) and place it in Aimware's Lua scripts folder.
+1. Download only [`loader.lua`](https://raw.githubusercontent.com/ragnarokcs/mahanmoi_skin/main/loader.lua) and place it in Aimware's Lua scripts folder.
 2. In Aimware Lua permissions, allow internet connections and editing Lua files.
 3. Enable **Allow game scripting** and **Allow insecure FFI** for the cosmetics, custom-character and extended-viewmodel modules.
 4. Run `loader.lua`.
-5. Keep only one rgnMultitool loader/source active at a time.
+5. Keep only one mahanmoi_skin loader/source active at a time.

-Keep `loader.lua` as the only rgnMultitool script configured for autorun.
+Keep `loader.lua` as the only mahanmoi_skin script configured for autorun.
 The loader and full source use relative data filenames and contain no Windows username or PC-specific installation path.

 ### Custom assets and viewmodel compatibility